-Note: As recently approved project 16-0514-SA "Biological control of Pierce's disease of grape with an endophytic bacterium" builds upon the foundational research developed in this project, the renewal report prepared for 16-0514-SA contained a portion of the results presented here because of a need to provide context and background for new work in that project.
+Note: As recently approved project 16-0514-SA "Biological control of Pierce's disease of grape with an endophytic bacterium" builds upon the foundational research developed in this project, the interim progress report prepared for 16-0514-SA contained a portion of the results presented here because of a need to provide context and background for the new work in that project.
 All new work on biological control of Pierce's disease is currently being conducted as part of project 16-0514-SA, reported here is the work that was conducted prior to the initiation project 16-0514-SA.

 While the biological control of Pierces disease with endophytic bacteria that would grow within grape and produce DSF has been an attractive strategy, until recently we have been unable to find bacteria capable of exploiting the interior of grape.
 All of hundreds of strains isolated from within grape by our group as well as that of Dr. Kirkpatrick exhibited no ability to grow and move beyond the point of inoculation when re-inoculated.
-We have recently, however, found that Burkholderia phytofirmans stain PsJN which had been suggested to be an endophyte of grape seedlings multiplied and moved extensively in mature grape plants (Figure 1).
+We have recently, however, found that Burkholderia phytofirmans stain PsJN (recently renamed Paraburkholderia phytofirmans due to the recognition that it is genetically unrelated to other Burkholderia strains which are potentially human or plant pathogens, and is thus genetically similar to a variety of environmental strains know not to be plant pathogens) that had been suggested to be an endophyte of grape seedlings multiplied and moved extensively in mature grape plants (Figure 7).
 Its population size and spatial distribution in grape within six weeks of inoculation was similar to that of X. fastidiosa itself, suggesting that it is an excellent grape colonist.
+Our initial intention therefore was to evaluate it as a surrogate host into which the rpfF gene from X. fastidiosa could be introduced.
+As will be noted below however, we found that inoculation of plants with strain PsJN itself (without the added rpfF gene) could confer disease resistance to inoculated grape.
 Furthermore, DSF production has been demonstrated in certain other Burkholderia species and the genome sequence of B. phytofirmans revealed that it has a homologue of Xf rpfF.
 While we have no evidence for its production of a DSF species to which X. fastdiosa could respond, the promiscuous nature of RpfF in X. fastdiosa and other species suggested that it might make DSF species to which X. fastidiosa would respond under some circumstances, such as when growing within plants.
-Preliminary results suggest that co-inoculation of X. fastidiosa and B. phytofirmans resulted in greatly reduced disease symptoms compared to plants inoculated with X. fastdiosa alone; whereas the number of infected leaves of plants inoculated with X. fastidiosa alone increased rapidly after week 12, very little disease was observed in plants inoculated with X. fastidiosa and B. phytofirmans (Figure 1).
+Preliminary results suggest that co-inoculation of X. fastidiosa and B. phytofirmans resulted in greatly reduced disease symptoms compared to plants inoculated with X. fastdiosa alone; whereas the number of infected leaves of plants inoculated with X. fastidiosa alone increased rapidly after week 12, very little disease was observed in plants inoculated with both X. fastidiosa and B. phytofirmans (Figure 7).

-Figure 1.
+Figure 7.
 (Left).
 Population size of B. phytofirmans in Cabernet Sauvignon grape at various distances from the point of inoculation after 6 weeks incubation.
 (Right).
 Severity of Pierce's disease of Cabernet Sauvignon at various times after inoculation with X. fastidiosa alone (blue) or when co-inoculated with B. phytofirmans (grey) or when inoculated with B. phytofirmans alone (red).